Sanky18/CS5830-Big-Data-Laboratory-Assignment-3/README.md

 If using Docker Compose for containerized deployment, start the services defined in `docker-compose.yml`.
 9. **Run DAGs:**
 Once Airflow is running, enable and trigger the DAGs from the Airflow UI.
 The DAGs should start running according to their schedules.
+Now, for our assignment our dags contains only two pipeliens:
 ### DataFetch Pipeline (Task 1)
 **Steps Involved:**
 1. **Fetch Data:** Fetch the HTML page containing location-wise datasets for a specific year from the NCEI website.